SantiagoEnriqueGA/sega_learn/DEVELOPMENT.md

 cd ..
 ```
-*(Note: Ensure you have the necessary tools, like `pydoc-markdown`, installed if required by these scripts.
+*(Note: Ensure you have the necessary tools, like `pydoc-markdown`, installed as required by these scripts.
 Check script contents for details.)*

-Keep the documentation updated with any changes you make.
+The documentation is generated from the docstrings in the code, so keep the docstrings updated with any changes you make.

 ## Contributing Process

-1.  **Fork the Repository:** (Optional, if you don't have direct push access)
+1.  **Fork the Repository:**
 2.  **Create a Branch:** Create a descriptive branch name from the `main` branch (e.g., `git checkout -b feat/add-new-model`).
 3.  **Make Changes:** Implement your feature or bug fix.
 4.  **Code Quality:** Run `ruff format .` and `ruff check --fix .` locally.
 Ensure pre-commit hooks pass when you commit.